What is intrinsic and extrinsic motivation in sport?

 Why is it important to understand the difference between intrinsic and extrinsic motivation?

 All those involved in sport aim to achieve a certain goal.
-Whether this is to be selected for the first team squad, having a sense of achievement or with the aim of having a professional sports career.
+Whether this is to be selected for the first team-squad, having a sense of achievement or to have a professional sports career.

 Having an understanding of what drives athletes will help coaches to determine what motivates them to turn up to training.

 Sports motivation is a widely researched area and all coaches should understand how to improve their coaching skills.
 Researchers say that athletes can show separate behaviour and motivation dependent on whether they are intrinsically motivated or extrinsically motivated.

 Whilst rewards can increase an athletes’ motivation if they have little interest or are learning a new skill, a sense of enjoyment and belief can motivate athletes for longer.
 Therefore, by knowing this, coaches can begin to understand what their athletes’ hopes are and why they are taking part in the sport.

 Not many level 1 and level 2 coaching courses study what intrinsic and extrinsic motivation is.
 However, more college and university programmes include this in their course.